This article originally appeared in ammo.com and is re-published here with the author’s permission.

 This happens at the micro-level as well.
 Think about the small-town sheriff who, for some reason, has a battle-ready tank.
 On one level, it’s laughable, the militarization of the police reduced to its most ridiculous cliche.
 But on another, perhaps more important level, it’s a demonstration of the centralization of capacity to commit force at the local level.
 The average police department is equipped like a small infantry squad with light tank support.

 A well-armed home has a handful of long arms and pistols, with precious little training in things like small squad tactics.
 Our personal fortresses are anything but secure against the state.

 We think of Ancient Greece as a democracy, and indeed, it was, but its democratic polities were far from egalitarian.
 Its democratic society was made possible by the hoplite system.

-The hoplite was the basic infantry soldier of ancient Athens and other Greek city states.
+The hoplite was the basic infantry soldier of ancient Athens and other Greek city-states.
 To be a hoplite meant to supply one’s own arms.
 To supply one’s own arms was only possible for free landholders.
 Full citizenship was accorded only to men with a full set of gear.
-Men with only partially complete sets held lower rank, in the military and in society in general.
+Men with only partially complete sets held a lower rank, in the military and in society in general.

 Hoplites made ancient Greek democracy possible.

 Indeed, there is great wisdom in how the Greeks granted citizenship: the benefits of citizenry imply a responsibility to defend the polity.
 Those incapable of putting up a meaningful fight against invaders (or in the case of Sparta, constant helot rebellions) did not enjoy the full fruits of Greek citizenship.